loatswil/PowerNews/README.md

 Script now reads from CSV again but with topics and blocklist.

+I need to change "Types" parameter to "Topics" and add the Topics to the help.

 Added "Days" parameter to limit to current stories.

 Added "Blocklist" parameter to exclude stories.
 Need to add filter to URL as well as story titles.